mikifus/wp-thermometer/README.md

 - Improve form validation

 ## UPDATES ##
+#### 05/04/2016 ####
+- Added galician translation
+- Added the option to add a class to the thermometer container
+- Added "mutation" theme that can be set by adding class="mutation" to the shortcode

 #### 16/03/2016 ####
 - Plugin can now be translated
 - Added Spanish translation